Evidence-based Clinical Care: Cesarean Section and Vaginal Delivery

 Medical Director, FemCare Ob-Gyn, Miami

-Jason S. James, M.D., indicated that neither he nor his spouse/partner has relevant financial relationships with commercial interest companies, and he will not include off-label or unapproved product usage in his presentation or discussion.
+Jason S. James, M.D., conference director and speaker, has no relevant financial relationships with ineligible companies* to disclose and has indicated that the presentation or discussion will not include off-label or unapproved product usage.

-Design team members, content developers, content reviwers, non-faculty contributors and others involved in the planning, development and editing/review of the content have no relevant financial relationships to disclose.
+Design team members, content developers, content reviewers, non-faculty contributors and others involved in the planning, development and editing/review of the content have no relevant financial relationships to disclose with ineligible companies*.

 Baptist Health South Florida is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Baptist Health has been re-surveyed by the ACCME and awarded Commendation for 6 years as a provider of CME for physicians.